Tyrosine-ester sulfotransferase

-Thus, the two substrates of this enzyme are 3'-phosphoadenylyl sulfate and L-tyrosine methyl ester, whereas its two products are adenosine 3',5'-bisphosphate and L-tyrosine methyl ester 4-sulfate.
+The reaction converts methyl L-tyrosine methyl ester to L-tyrosine methyl ester 4-sulfate by transferring a sulfate group from the cofactor 3'-phosphoadenosine-5'-phosphosulfate (PAPS) and giving adenosine 3',5'-bisphosphate as a byproduct.
+The enzyme was characterised from rat liver.

-This enzyme belongs to the family of transferases, specifically the sulfotransferases, which transfer sulfur-containing groups.
+This enzyme is a transferase, specifically a sulfotransferase, which transfer sulfur-containing groups.
 The systematic name of this enzyme class is 3'-phosphoadenylyl-sulfate:L-tyrosine-methyl-ester sulfotransferase.
 Other names in common use include aryl sulfotransferase IV, and L-tyrosine methyl ester sulfotransferase.